glv/smithereen/README.md

 dynamic languages' natural affinity for TDOP.

 It seemed to me that the best way to deal with this in Ruby was for the parser to extend tokens with modules.
-So a Radish parser's symbol table contains a module for each token type, and the parser calls `token.extend(token_module)` as each token is received from the lexer.
+So a Smithereen parser's symbol table contains a module for each token type, and the parser calls `token.extend(token_module)` as each token is received from the lexer.